qleet/user-docs/docs/guides/getting-started.md

 * [Kind](https://kind.sigs.k8s.io/): this will run Kubernetes in docker containers on your local machine and install Threeport there.
 It requires you have docker installed on your machine.
-This is useful for testing out Threeport and getting an idea of how it works.
+This install method is useful for testing out Threeport and getting an idea of how it works.
 * [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/): this will spin up a Kubernetes cluster in AWS and install Threeport there.
 It requires you have an AWS account and API keys.
-This is useful for testing Threeport on a remote cloud provider.
+This install method is useful for testing Threeport on a remote cloud provider.

 ### Kind